 - The suggested readings and other materials will assist students in examining the concepts of project management, as well as project metrics, project close-out, and essentials of leadership.

-Postdocs who complete all seven sessions in full will receive a certificate of completion from the PDFO.
+Postdocs who complete all six sessions in full will receive a certificate of completion from the PDFO.

 TIME COMMITMENT AND PRE-WORK

 Due to the interactive and cumulative nature of the Summer Institute in Project Management, participants are expected to attend all sessions in full.
-Program components include 7 two-hour sessions held in June and July.
+Program components include 6 two-hour sessions held between February and March of 2022.
 In order to maximize time during each session, some pre-work will be required.

 - All participants must be available to attend all sessions in full.